bdavis222/dot-scanner/README.md

 If the **File** or **Folder** buttons are clicked, another window opens, allowing the user to select a file or folder for analysis:
 ![](https://github.com/bdavis222/dotscanner/blob/main/images/4.png)

 If repeated analysis is being performed at the same target filepath, the user can avoid continuously repeating this step by setting a default filepath.
-This is done by modifying the `FILEPATH` variable in the `config.py` file, located in the `settings` folder.
+This is done by clicking the "Edit defaults" button.
+An entire configurations file is editable for other defaults as well.
 Any of the variables in this configurations file can be modified to change the default behavior of the software.
-However, users should be *very careful* when changing values in the configurations file, only selecting values that are explicitly allowed, as explained in the comments within the file.

 The software will run as expected on any folder where the most common file extension within the folder belongs to the images wanting to be analyzed.
 By default, the entire folder will be scanned, and the most common file type found within the folder will be set as the file type to analyze.
 If the user is experiencing issues with the wrong file type being selected, it is recommended that they reorganize their data into folders containing only their images to be analyzed.